OBS-DevOps24/whoknows-legacy/docs/mandatory-2/3_Software_Quality.md

 ## Planning to fix

-Because of time constraints, we where not able to fix all the issues.
+Because of time constraints, we were not able to fix all the issues.
 We plan to fix the following issues in the future:

 - Some rerendering issues for the frontend, causing unnecessary rerendering.
 We plan to fix this issue by wrapping the component in `useMemo`.
 - Minor issues regarding naming conventions.
 - Insecure configuration for the JWT cookie (marked as low), where the secure property is set to false.
-This is because we where using HTTP before, and since we are now using HTTPS, we can set the secure property to true.
+This is because we were using HTTP before, and since we are now using HTTPS, we can set the secure property to true.